☀️

 Key Bible Verses

-Ecclesiastes 6:8 What advantage does a wise person have over a fool?
+Ecclesiastes 6:8 What advantage have the wise over fools?

 Related Words